operativeF/metabench/README.md

 ```

 What happens is that Metabench will generate a `.cpp` file for different
 values of `n`, and will gather benchmark data for each of these values.
-The
+The `.cpp` file will be compiled (to benchmark it) as if it were located
+in the directory containing the `.cpp.erb` file, so that relative include
+paths can be used.
+Furthermore, it will be compiled as if the `.cpp` file
+was part of a CMake executable added in the same directory as the call to
+`metabench_add_benchmark`.
+This way, any variable or property set in CMake
+will also apply to the benchmark of the file.

+But how does Metabench figure which `n` we should benchmark a file for?
+These
-values of `n` that should be considered are specified in the `chart.json.erb`
+values are specified in the `chart.json.erb` file.
+This file, as outlined above,
-file.
-This file, as outlined above, controls how the `.cpp.erb` files are
+controls how the `.cpp.erb` files are rendered and how the data can be visualized
-rendered and how the data can be visualized as a chart.
+as a chart.

 TODO: Finish this